ndamofli/friendlypix/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `friendlypix:master`.
+* In GitHub, send a pull request to `rvnt:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the Friendly Pix test suite to ensure tests are still passing.